duckduckgo/iOS/README.md

 ## Building

 ### Submodules
-We use submodules, so you will need to bring them in to the project in order to build and run it:
+We use submodules, so you will need to bring them into the project in order to build and run it:

 Run `git submodule update --init --recursive`